Hanzala Malik

-Hanzala Shaheed Malik (born 26 November 1956) is a Scottish Labour Party politician.
+Hanzala Shaheed Malik (26 November 1956 – December 2023) was a Scottish Labour Party politician.
 He was a Member of the Scottish Parliament (MSP) for the Glasgow region from 2011 until 2016.

 Early life and career

-Born in Glasgow, Malik gained a BSc degree in Computing with Business Administration from the University of Paisley.
-Prior to working in politics, he worked in both the private and public sector including serving as a police special constable and member of the Territorial Army.
+Born in Glasgow to a Pakistani father and a Scottish mother on 26 November 1956, Malik gained a BSc degree in Computing with Business Administration from the University of Paisley.
+Before working in politics, he worked in both the private and public sector including serving as a police special constable and member of the Territorial Army.

 Political career

 Malik was a Glasgow City Councillor for the one-member ward of Hillhead from 1995 to 2007, then as one of four in the larger multi-member of the same name from 2007 to 2012.
 In his role as a councillor, Malik was a member of council committees which included Education, Development and Regeneration, Finance, Housing, Licensing, Policy and Resources.

 Malik was elected as a Labour MSP for the Glasgow region in the 2011 Scottish Parliament election (he declined to vacate his council seat until elections the following year, despite a by-election already being arranged for the ward after the death of another councillor).
 He was eleventh on Labour's regional list at the election in May 2016 and was not re-elected.
 He was re-elected as a Glasgow City councillor, again for Hillhead, in May 2017.

 Malik endorsed Anas Sarwar in the 2021 Scottish Labour leadership election.